A-Big-Brain/Attribute-Neutralizer-for-medical-AI-system/README.md

 ## attribute neutralizer

 All code of the attribute neutralizer is in the folder **Turing_modifier/py_script/**, and the result of the attribute neutralizer after each run is stored in the folder **Turing_modifier/save_results/**.
 All hyperparameters can be configured in the file **Turing_modifier/py_script/support_args.py**.
-Train a attribute neutralizer:
+Train an attribute neutralizer:
 ````python
 python train.py
 ````